tpmccallum/ethereum_casper_testnet_ubuntu_installation/README.md

 docker ps
 `

-Use your docker id from the previous step in the next command by replacing replaceMeWithId
+Place your docker "CONTAINER ID" from the previous command's output into the next command

 `
-docker exec -it replaceMeWithId python
+docker exec -it replaceMeWithCONTAINERID python
 `

 Type these commands at the Python prompt